hoopdad/bendlang/README.md

 ## Install

 I am running this through WSL on Windows 11
- - Install the NVIDIA CUDA toolkit
+ - Install the NVIDIA CUDA toolkit.
+I had issues with the latest isntaller but this one seems to function, even if it might not be the most performant.
 ```
 sudo apt-get -y install cuda-toolkit
 ```